DirectML ❤ Stable Diffusion

 We recommend upgrading to the latest drivers for the best performance.

-AMD: AMD plans to release optimized graphics drivers in the next month supporting AMD RDNA™ 3 devices including AMD Radeon™ RX 7900 Series graphics cards and AMD Ryzen™ 7040 Series Mobile processors with Radeon™ graphics.
+AMD: AMD has released optimized graphics drivers supporting AMD RDNA™ 3 devices including AMD Radeon™ RX 7900 Series graphics cards.
+Download AMD Software: Adrenalin Edition 23.5.2

 Intel: Developers interested in Intel drivers supporting Stable Diffusion on DirectML should contact Intel Developer Relations for additional details

-NVIDIA: Users of NVIDIA GeForce RTX 30 Series and 40 Series GPUs, can see these improvements first hand, in GeForce Game Ready Driver 532.03
+NVIDIA: Users of NVIDIA GeForce RTX 20, 30 and 40 Series GPUs, can see these improvements first hand, in GeForce Game Ready Driver 532.03

 Get hold of us